-Form S-1 Filing Requirements, Form S-1 and Going Public Lawyers
+Form S-1 Registration, Filing and Requirements, Form S-1 and Going Public Lawyers

 Private companies going public should consider Form S-1 filing requirements when contemplating their securities offering.
 Private companies seeking to raise capital often file a registration statement on SEC Form S-1 to meet certain requirements of the Financial Industry Regulatory Authority when going public.
 Upon filing, a Form S-1 is reviewed by the Securities and Exchange Commission, who may render SEC Comments.
 Once a Form S-1 is declared effective by the SEC, the company becomes subject to SEC reporting requirements.

 All companies qualify to use and must comply with Form S-1 registration statement requirements.
 Unlike a Form 10 registration statement which registers a class of securities, Form S-1 registers specific securities offerings or transactions and it does not become effective until all SEC comments have been resolved.
 Private companies going public should be aware of the expansive disclosure required in registration statements filed with the SEC prior to making the decision to go public.
 Companies conducting securities offerings should also be familiar with the Form S-1 quiet period and Form S-1 risk factor requirements.